We all do it.

 Medical researchers have also found that, with the right training, people can learn how to control their body’s fight-or-flight response system — as well as their immune response!
 Crazy.

-(The study is extra relevant to me and you, because the researchers looked at people who studied meditation under a man named Wim Hof.
+(The study is extra relevant to you and I because the researchers looked at people who studied meditation under a man named Wim Hof.
 I will talk more about him very soon.)

 Why the cold is your best friend (or worst enemy)